BillysInterns/hv-client/README.md

 The demo_app (aka Hello World) is already registered.
 For your first tests you can also use it's credentials to start right away.

+The unit tests also have been registered and the credentials have been included

 Demo
 ----